Aleksander2a/IoT-project-2022-2023/README.md

 | :---           |    :----:   | :----:       |:----:    |          ---: |

 ## Lambda Function to retrieve last sensor data by `device_id` param in the URL:
+- this function is exposed using API GATEWAY
 ```js
 const AWS = require('aws-sdk');
 AWS.config.update({region: "eu-west-1"});